 Menopause is the permanent cessation of menses for 12 months resulting from estrogen deficiency and is not associated with a pathology.
 The median age of menopause is 51.
 Most women experience vasomotor symptoms, but menopause affects many other areas of the body such as urogenital, psychogenic, and cardiovascular.
 This article will review hormonal and non-hormonal treatments, as well as complications of menopause.
 Patients are living longer, and women are spending up to one-third of their lives in post-menopause.

 As women grow older, their ovarian follicles diminish in number.
 There is a decline in granulosa cells of the ovary, which were the main producers of estradiol and inhibin.
 With the lack of inhibition from estrogen and inhibin on gonadotropins, follicle-stimulating hormone, (FSH) and luteinizing hormone (LH) production increases.
-FSH levels are usually higher than LH levels because LH is cleared from blood faster.
-The decline in estrogen levels disrupts the hypothalamic pituitary ovarian axis.
+FSH levels are usually higher than LH levels because LH is cleared from the blood faster.
+The decline in estrogen levels disrupts the hypothalamic-pituitary-ovarian axis.
 As a result, a failure of endometrial development occurs causing irregular menstrual cycles, until they stop altogether.

 Menopause may occur due to surgical procedures such as a hysterectomy with bilateral oophorectomy.
-Menopause can be caused via treatment for certain conditions, like endometriosis and breast cancer with antiestrogens, and other cancers due to chemotherapy medications.
+Menopause can be caused by treatment for certain conditions, like endometriosis and breast cancer with antiestrogens, and other cancers due to chemotherapy medications.

 In the United States, approximately 1.3 million women become menopausal each year.
 It typically begins between the ages of 51 and 52.
 However, about 5% of women experience early menopause between the ages of 40 and 45.
 Additionally, 1% of women experience premature menopause before the age of 40, due to permanent ovarian failure that may be associated with sex chromosome abnormalities.